Workshop on Application of Big Data in Scientometrics

 2. Examine the evolution of different health-related topics over time as outcomes of research and technology, and with regard to the public interest.

-The Data4Impact consortium has already successfully organised two workshops, including the Expert Workshop on the Conceptual Framework of Societal R&I Impacts on 24 September 2018 in Brussels and the Workshop on Research Policy Monitoring in the Era of Open Science and Big Data organised in collaboration with OpenAIRE, with support of Science Europe, on 27-28 May 2019 in Ghent.
+Previously, the Data4Impact consortium successfully organised two workshops, including the Expert Workshop on the Conceptual Framework of Societal R&I Impacts on 24 September 2018 in Brussels and the Workshop on Research Policy Monitoring in the Era of Open Science and Big Data organised in collaboration with OpenAIRE, with support of Science Europe, on 27-28 May 2019 in Ghent.
 While the first event focused on the assessment of Data4Impact conceptual framework, the second event was dedicated to exploring the forward-looking mechanisms developed by Data4Impact for research policy monitoring and indicators, and the way these mechanisms can be linked to infrastructure and services.
 Overall, these discussions brought together over 120 policymakers, research funders, infrastructure providers and other members of the Open TDM community who positively welcome Data4Impact results and indicators.

 The political momentum and the current R&I system present excellent opportunities to foster the worldwide debates on research impact assessment.
-Expert perspectives are particularly essential in these debates, therefore the Data4Impact consortium is excited to organise this interactive workshop to receive valuable feedback and advance the discussion in the area of R&I monitoring.
+Expert perspectives are particularly essential in these debates, therefore the Data4Impact consortium was excited to organise this interactive workshop to receive valuable feedback and advance the discussion in the area of R&I monitoring.

 For more information about the ISSI 2019 Conference, please visit the conference website.